Welcome to Web Accessibility Training

 Tom Shakespeare, on models of disability: “I think that neither the ‘medical model’ nor the ‘social model’ provide the whole picture.
 Disabled people’s lives are complex.
 Our limitations or difficulties of body and brain do cause us problems.
 Nobody wants their experience to be medicalised, but nor do we want to reject medicine.
 Equally, we want to challenge barriers and discrimination.
 In other words, people are disabled by society, and by their bodies.
 It is the interaction of individual factors – impairment, motivation and self-esteem – with external factors – the barriers, oppression and expectations and attitudes of other people – which combine to create the experience of disability.”
 (Looking back, moving forward – BBC Ouch 2006 – cached)

-The requirement for enterprises and entrepreneurs to avoid discriminatory practices related to disability is paramount and has been mentioned in QAA code of practice (1999) and Disability Discrimination Act (1995/2004) and Equality Act 2010.
+The requirement for enterprises and entrepreneurs to avoid discriminatory practices related to disability is paramount and has been mentioned in QAA code of practice (1999) and Equality Act 2010.
+It is also laid out in the British Standard BS8878:2010 described by Jonathan Hassell in his HassellInclusion articles.

 Instructions